arnoldclark/front-end-interview/MobProgramming.md

 We've set up some things to get started:

-- A minimal React / Webpack app
+- A minimal React / TypeScript / Vite app
 - A `CarForm` component with inputs for make, model, registration, and price
 - An API, which uses [json-server](https://github.com/typicode/json-server).
 (Check out [`./requests.http`](https://github.com/arnoldclark/front-end-mob-programming/blob/main/requests.http) to get started)
 - [Chassis](https://arnoldclark.github.io/chassis/), our CSS framework.
 (We'll help you with this, of course!)